PRL-PRG/codedj-2-artifact/README.md

 # Artifact Description

+The following are main directories of the artifact.
+The directories are usually accompanied by an extra readme with details about the items therein:

 - `artifact` contains the R notebooks and support functions required for the paper itself, not the reproductions
 - `reproductions` contains R notebooks that reproduce the papers
 - `paper` contains the paper itself.